 The Federal Consolidated Omnibus Budget Reconciliation Act (COBRA) gives you the right to choose continuation of health care coverage if you and/or your eligible dependents lose County coverage.
 You may continue health care coverage for up to 18, 29 or 36 months, depending on the situation and who is being covered.
-Within a couple of weeks of the loss of coverage, you will receive a separate COBRA notification from FBMC, our COBRA TPA, explaining these rights.
+Within a couple of weeks of the loss of coverage, you will receive a separate COBRA notification from our COBRA Third Party Administration (TPA), explaining these rights.

 If you think you or your dependents’ health care coverage will end because an event is occurring causing ineligibility under the plan, there are certain things you must do to continue coverage under COBRA.
 In some cases, you must notify the County of the event.
 If COBRA is an option for you, you must make an election and pay for coverage within certain time periods.

 If you retire, the County will notify you and your dependents of your right to continue health care coverage under COBRA.
 This notification will explain in detail how COBRA works.
 You may elect Retiree coverage or COBRA coverage.

 If you die, the County will notify your dependents of their right to continue health care coverage under COBRA.
 This notification will explain in detail how COBRA works.